ludavid15/myblog/myapp/src/posts/data-analytics.md

 4. Relevant
 5. Time constrained

+Which you probably already recognize is the SMART goal system.
 And finally, it's also worth considering the type of problem.
 Which of these are you trying to do?

 1. Predict
 2. Categorize